London is a world leader in theatre. The London Theatre Consortium brings together 14 of London’s theatres to work in partnership with a belief:

 - that working together will help us develop strong strategic and creative initiatives,

-- that sharing expertise, practice and resources as a powerful mechanism for maximising efficiencies and for managing the sharing of work,
+- that sharing expertise, practice and resources is a powerful mechanism for maximising efficiencies and for managing the sharing of work,

 - in the strength of collaboration and the power of a strong collective lobbying voice.

-Almeida Theatre, Battersea Arts Centre, Bush Theatre, Donmar Warehouse, Gate Theatre, Greenwich Theatre, Hampstead Theatre, Lyric Theatre Hammersmith, Royal Court Theatre, Soho Theatre, Theatre Royal Stratford East, Tricycle Theatre, Unicorn Theatre and Young Vic.
+Almeida Theatre, Battersea Arts Centre, Bush Theatre, Donmar Warehouse, Gate Theatre, Hampstead Theatre, Kiln Theatre, Lyric Theatre Hammersmith, Royal Court Theatre, Soho Theatre, Theatre Royal Stratford East, Unicorn Theatre, Yard Theatre and Young Vic.

-LTC runs projects and initiatives in six priority areas:
+LTC runs projects and initiatives in several areas:

 - Environmental sustainability